Fedwire® Funds Services ISO® 20022 Frequently Asked Questions (revised as of January 2023)

 Type of Fedwire Funds Service Participant Impact of ISO 20022 Implementation Fedwire Funds Service participants and service providers that access the service via the FedLine Direct® solution Participants and service providers may need to make (or may need to ensure their service providers make) significant changes to their payment applications or processes so they can send and receive messages in the ISO 20002 message formats.

 This group will need to obtain the ISO 20022 format specification documents, which will outline the changes needed to accommodate the ISO 20022 format for the Fedwire Funds Service.
-These documents are posted to the Fedwire Funds Service’s private page on the MyStandards website.
+These documents are posted to the Fedwire Funds Service’s page on the MyStandards® website.

 Fedwire Funds Service participants that use the Import/Export feature of FedPayments® Manager – Funds over the FedLine Advantage® solution Participants may need to make significant changes to their payment applications or processes so they can import and export files with ISO 20022-formatted messages.

-This group will need to obtain the ISO 20022 format specification documents (including the import/export file specification document), which will outline the changes needed to accommodate the ISO 20022 format for the Fedwire Funds Service.
-These documents are posted to the Fedwire Funds Service's private page on the MyStandards website.
+This group will need to obtain the ISO 20022 format specification documents, which will outline the changes needed to accommodate the ISO 20022 format for the Fedwire Funds Service.
+These documents are posted to the Fedwire Funds Service's page on the MyStandards website.

-Note: If your institution works with a vendor, check this website to see if your software vendor is listed.
-If your vendor is not listed on the website, please submit the legal name of the vendor as well as contact information for the vendor.Fedwire Funds Service participants that manually create messages directly in FedPayments Manager–Funds (accessed through the FedLine Advantage solution) The Federal Reserve Banks will make the necessary changes to the FedPayments Manager–Funds application and provide training on enhanced features.
+Note: If your institution works with a vendor but that vendor is not listed on our vendor page, please contact us.Fedwire Funds Service participants that manually create messages directly in FedPayments Manager–Funds (accessed through the FedLine Advantage solution) The The Federal Reserve Banks will make the necessary changes to the FedPayments Manager — Funds application and provide training on enhanced features.

-This group will need to become familiar with the look and feel of the updated application and with the enhanced features.
+This group will need to become familiar with the look and feel of the updated application and enhanced features.

 Some participants that manually create messages but use the export feature to download their messages may need to make changes to their processes (e.g., for OFAC scanning, for saving messages to archives).

-Note: If your institution works with a vendor, check this website to see if your software vendor is listed.
-If your vendor is not listed on the website, please submit the legal name of the vendor as well as contact information for the vendor.Fedwire Funds Service participants that use the offline service Participants’ current process for submitting messages to the offline service will not materially change.
+Note: If your institution works with a vendor but that vendor is not listed on our vendor page, please contact us.Fedwire Funds Service participants that use the offline service Participants’ current process for submitting messages to the offline service will not materially change.

 There may be marginal changes around the type of information Wholesale Operations Site operators collect by telephone, as well as the order in which they collect the information, based on the new message format. - What is the difference between the ISO 20022 implementation for the Fedwire Funds Service and the FedNowSM Service?